-Purinethol, 6-MP (There may be other brand names for this medication)
+Purinethol®, 6-MP (There may be other names for this medication.)

 How is It Administered?

-This medication comes as a table and is taken by mouth.
-You should take it at the same time each day, on an empty stomach (either one hour before or two hours after eating).
+This medication is a tablet, taken by mouth.
+You should take it at the same time each day, on an empty stomach (either 1 hour before eating or 2 hours after eating).

-This drug is used to acute lymphoblastic leukemia (ALL).
+This drug is used to treat acute lymphoblastic leukemia (ALL).

 How Does it Work?

-Mercaptopurine is in a class of drugs known as antimetabolites, drugs that interrupt the cell cycle.
+Mercaptopurine is in a class of drugs known as antimetabolites, specifically, it is a purine antagonist.
+These drugs interrupt the cell cycle.
 It is biologically similar to a nutrient that cancer cells need to grow.
-The cancer cells take in the capecitabine and it disrupts their growth and their ability to reproduce.
+The cancer cells take in the mercaptopurine and it disrupts their growth and their ability to reproduce.
 If the cells are unable to divide, they die.

 Many chemo medications identify and attack cancer cells because they reproduce quickly.
 Some cells in your body normally reproduce quickly and they are likely to be damaged/destroyed by chemo.
 These normal cells will eventually grow back and be healthy.
 During treatment, however, you may experience side effects from chemo’s effects on these cells.